Problem Package Format

 Source

-If specified, each key name should typically map to the name (and year) of the problem set (such as a contest or a course), where the problem was first used or for which it was created, and the key url should map to a link to the event's page.
+The name should typically contain the name (and year) of the problem set (such as a contest or a course), where the problem was first used or for which it was created, and the key url should map to a link to the event's page.

 License